vbilopav/vb-spa/README.md

 That means shallow learning curve and you can start quickly.
 For example, if you already know JavaScript [ES6 template strings syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) then you already know template syntax for this framework.
 If want to bind data model to HTML, also, no new markup or new syntax is required.

-Simplicity is important as it is speed.

 Framework relays heavily and takes advantage of new JavaScript ECMA6 (JS ES6) features and it cannot be transpiled to ECMA5.

 Good.
 It doesn't have to.
 Here is curent [compatibility table for ES6](https://kangax.github.io/compat-table/es6/).
 This means that this **framework doesn't support Internet Explorer.** It works perfecly fast and slick on latest Chrome, Firefox, Edge and Safari.
 Internet Explorer users will have to use different browser.
 Feature detection script is provided.

 > **If your application have any, any value whatsoever - users would go extra three clicks and 20 seconds of their time to install better browser!**